adamgian/minify-selectors/README.md

 ### Comprehensive out of the box support

 minify-selectors aims to minify all obvious selectors right out of the gate.
-Any extra work configuring should be to assist minify-selectors to identify additional and/or ambigious selectors.
+Any extra work configuring should be to assist minify-selectors to identify additional or ambigious selectors.

 #### CSS and embedded styles